NebulousLabs/writeaheadlog/README.md

 completed.

 ```
 // Open the WAL.
 updates, wal, err := New(walPath)
 if err != nil {
     return err
 }

 if len(updates) != 0 {
 	// Apparently the system crashed.
+Handle the unfinished updates
-    // Handle the unfinished updates accordingly
+	// accordingly.
     applyUpdates(updates)

-    // After the recovery is complete we need to
+	// After the recovery is complete we need to signal the WAL that we are
-    // signal the WAL that we are done.
-Otherwise
+	// done.
+All calls to 'NewTransaction' will return an error until
-    // future calls to WAL are going to panic.
+	// RecoveryComplete() has been called.
     if err := wal.RecoveryComplete(); err != nil {
         return err
     }